cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 ## Install Helm

-[Install the Helm client](https://docs.helm.sh/using_helm/#installing-helm) or your machine.
+[Install the Helm client](https://docs.helm.sh/using_helm/#installing-helm) on your machine.
 On Mac this can be done using `homebrew`:

 ```bash
 $ brew install kubernetes-helm